sydasif/python-book/docs/source/02_basic/01_variable.md

 192.168.10.1 192.168.10.1
 ```

-If you have a collection of values in a list, tuple etc. Python allows you to extract the values into variables.
+If you have a list of values, you can extract them into variables.

 ```py
 ip_addr_list = ["10.10.10.10", "172.16.10.10", "192.168.10.10"]